cebartling/invest-guru/experiments/InvestGuruPrototype1/blog_posts/part1.md

 I used the Serverless Framework to scaffold out the AWS Lambda project, but the Serverless Framework can do a lot more than just help facilitate the configuration and deployment of Lambda functions.
-One can include CloudFormation configuration that the Serverless Framework will use to create associated AWS resources.
+One can include CloudFormation configuration that the Serverless Framework will use to create the associated AWS resources.

-### `serverless.yml`
+### The Serverless Framework's configuration file

 The centerpiece of a Serverless Framework-managed application is the `serverless.yml` file.
 Its declarations specify everything about the project: cloud provider, plugins, runtime and deployment configuration to name